jentino/jobijob/README.md

-# jobijob - the main portal for job listing
+# jobijob - the portal for job listings in SA